 After decades of effort ending in failure, near-misses or small wins, Congress finally delivered transformative legislation to tackle the climate crisis in 2022.
 This would not have happened without Biden’s leadership, as well as the efforts of Congressional champions and countless climate action advocates and analysts.

 Of course, the hard work of deploying climate solutions at the necessary speed and scale has only just begun.
 This task is now more difficult due to the divided 118th Congress, but the landmark legislation enacted by the 117th is secure for at least the next year.
-There are opportunities for the118th Congress to deliver incremental progress through bipartisan clean energy permitting reform and Farm Bill reauthorization.
+There are opportunities for the 118th Congress to deliver incremental progress through bipartisan clean energy permitting reform and Farm Bill reauthorization.

 The Biden administration has also prioritized environmental and climate justice for vulnerable, underserved and historically marginalized communities.
 While historic progress has been made to advance equity and deliver environmental justice, the administration must continue efforts to ensure federal actions are effectively addressing the unique burdens faced by these communities.
+One such effort is to ensure federal agencies adopt robust Environmental Justice Strategic Plans this year to ensure accountability and embed and operationalize environmental justice in relevant federal activities.

 Biden and his administration must stay focused on achieving their climate goals and avoid being distracted by Congressional gamesmanship and frivolous investigations.
 To stay on track, Biden will need to use every tool at his disposal while enlisting the help of states, cities, enterprises and citizens to deliver on the promise of a healthier, more prosperous and secure future for all.

 This article was originally published on Jan.
 12, 2022.
-It was updated on Jan.
-29, 2024.
+It was updated on July 30, 2024.